g0v-data/g0v-hackmd-archive/notes/LIjU0gNcS0-YqO6Lmhkktw.md

 To check that Jaeger is functioning as intended, one may examine the UI, which states that following the start of the trace dispatching application side, there is a section that contains several traces, the last few ones, sent by the client application.
 Further on, we will adjust OpenTelemetry in Angular to forward traces’ data to Jaeger, thus allowing for the end-to-end visibility of the whole application, frontend and backend communications included.

 ## 5. Integrating OpenTelemetry in Angular
-In order to capture and export traces from your Angular application, it is necessary to implement OpenTelemetry.
+To capture and export traces from your Angular application, it is necessary to implement OpenTelemetry.
 This includes installing the following open telemetry packages in the former scenario along with configurations to ensure traces are sent and stored in Jaeger with their automatic instrumentation for typical actions like HTTP requests.

 First, add to the dependencies of your Angular app the OpenTelemetry libraries: